fkarg/fkarg.github.io/staged/longtermplans.md

 ---
 # Planning
 We figured out your goals, but this is only the first step to achieving them.
-There are a couple of things to do now.
-We need to create a definition of done - a clear description as to _when_ the goal is actually achieved.
+There are a couple of things to do now: We need to create a definition of done - a clear description as to _when_ the goal is achieved.
 As soon as we know _what_ we want to achieve, we can define milestones on the path towards it, as well as the very next steps to the first such milestone.

 ![Paths in Life are rarely linear, as we'd like them to be](https://alyjuma.com/wp-content/uploads/2016/10/lifepath.jpg)

-We'd love for life to be linear.
+We would love for life to be linear.
 To set a goal, and have a clear path to achieve it.
 Reality does not care what we want, however.
 The smaller the goal, the more likely it is that the actual path will resemble something close to a linear path.
 But the farther away it is, and the more problems still need to be solved, the more likely it is to end up in a non-linear path.

-Even if there is a more direct route in hindsight, they are usually impossible to guess precisely beforehand.
-Rather than being disappointed by the discovery, you should be happy about it: you learned some incredible things about the path, maybe helping you in other situations.
+Even if there is a more direct route in hindsight, they are impossible to guess beforehand.
+Rather than being disappointed by the discovery, you should be happy about it: you learned an incredible detail about the path, and you are bound to be one step closer.

 The only way to get remotely close is to ask people who travelled the path you want to go before you.